 Get your tickets in advance

-You ARE able to get tickets in person but we recommend you do it in advance to save time and trouble.
-Also, some of the practices are against other very popular teams such as the Saints and those may not have extra seats.
+Free tickets require online registration and seating is first come first served.
+Also, some of the practices are against very popular teams and those tickets will go fast.
 All you do is get the FREE tickets online and show them on your phone when you arrive so they can scan them.
 You just download the Chargers app and show them the barcodes.
 It’s super easy and you will get an email before the practice with detailed instructions on how to do it.

 Where to park